-For a claim for clinical negligence to be successful, the patient (claimant) must prove there was some failure by the dental professional to provide adequate care.
+For a claim for clinical negligence to be successful, the claimant - often, but not always, the patient - must prove there was some failure by the dental professional to provide adequate care.

 This can include any instances involving incorrect, delayed or poor treatment that led to further injury or suffering.

 The claimant must prove it was more likely than not that: